gvwilson/fiction/iffy/index.md

 The deck pitched sideways as First tried desperately to steer the *Rushin Doll* out of the mass of foam seething around them.
-"She blowin'!
-She blowin'!"
+"She's blowin'!
+She's blowin'!"
 Fourth shouted.
 The ship's horn blared one last time.
 Iffy heard a sound like a thousand pots boiling together, and then Third closed the ecosuit's faceplate and dogged it.